College Counseling and Advocacy

 As is always the case in life, choosing one path leads to another, so it is not surprising that choosing a high school greatly affects a high school student’s chances of being admitted to a college of each student’s choosing.
 What follows is a brief overview of what distinguishes St. Joseph Hill Academy from others, to ensure successful college admissions for our students, academic achievement in college – and ultimately, career success for our graduates.

 Our college guidance begins in freshman year, with group orientation sessions with the Director of College Counseling.
 We collect biographical information from each family and gain early insights into the special circumstances, strengths, and talents of each student.

-More than 60 colleges visit our campus in the fall and spring to meet with our students individually, not in a college fair setting.
-They range in competiveness (e.g., Barnard, NYU, Vassar) and geographical distance (University of Notre Dame (IN), Vanderbilt (TN), University of Miami (FLA), Catholic University, and American University (DC), Boston University and Northeastern University (MA), and numerous colleges from the tri-state area.
+More than 50 colleges visit our campus in the fall and spring to meet with our students individually, not in a college fair setting.
+They range in competitiveness (e.g., Barnard, NYU, Vassar) and geographical distance (University of Notre Dame (IN), Vanderbilt (TN), University of Miami (FLA), Catholic University, and American University (DC), Boston University and Northeastern University (MA), and numerous colleges from the tri-state area.
 Most of the visitors are the decision-makers for these colleges (the representatives who will read our applications) and they often remark how poised and well-prepared our students are during these sessions—typically Hill.
 Though in-person meetings will not be possible this fall, we are committed to ensuring Hill students continue to receive individualized attention from renowned colleges and universities virtually.

 The College Counseling team personally advises each student based upon her individual profile and no preferential treatment is given to a student on the basis of GPA.
 The team advocates for each Hill senior equally throughout the process.
 In senior year, all students are also programmed for College Guidance to aid them with individual questions during the college application process.